Ethics, Evaluation, Internet Safety and Acceptable Use

 Resources for Your Classroom

 CommonSense Media provides a Digital Literacy & Citizenship Classroom Curriculum.
 This is a FREE treasure trove of resources for educators and parents.
 Once you register you have access to scope and sequence documents and the curriculum containing lessons and videos for grades K-5, 6-8, and 9-12.
-The curriculum is aligned to ELA Common Core, AASL, and ISTE Standards for Teachers.
+The curriculum is aligned to ELA Common Core, AASL, and ISTE Standards For Educators.
 Check out their Curriculum Page.
 Be sure to check out their Standing up, Not Standing By a FREE cyberbullying toolkit for educators.

 Also available is a Digital Passport for grades 3-5.
 Common Sense Education’s award-winning suite of engaging games address key issues facing kids in today's digital world.